 Consider these points when beginning to build a mobile application

 Mobile Internet usage is skyrocketing.
-In 2017, it accounted for nearly 50 percent of online traffic worldwide.
-While billions of people are finding products and services through the mobile browsers on their smartphones, they now also access mobile apps on a regular basis.
+Today, nearly 55 percent of online traffic worldwide is mobile.
+While billions of people are finding products and services through mobile browsers on their smartphones, they now also access mobile apps on a regular basis.

 As on-the-go browsing increases, it is important for every IT director and VP of Engineering to create a succinct mobile development strategy.
 In order to do so, there are several considerations that need to be addressed before a project can begin.